-Members are often eager to help as it makes them feel empowered.
+Anyone who has the skills, the time, and an interest can take on these roles.
+Members are often eager to help, as it makes them feel empowered.
 Your organizational partner can help with some tasks (financial reporting, activity planning and tracking, evaluations, promotion and marketing, etc.).

-Other roles involving technical assistance, managing funds, setting up meeting or maintaining records do not require having a lived experience.
+For some roles, it can be helpful if the person has a similar lived experience as the group.
+Roles involving technical assistance, managing funds, setting up meeting or maintaining records do not require having a lived experience.
 These roles may be filled by individuals outside of the group (students, retired professionals, spouses of members, family, friends, etc.).